Have any questions? Call us.

 A free Super Sunday program with opportunities to explore the exhibition and engage in creative activities with local artists will take place on Sunday, October 7.

-Two Faculty Gallery Talks are also scheduled: Simone Drake, Hazel C. Youngberg Trustees Distinguished Professor and Vice Chair, African American and African Studies at Ohio State, will speak on Thursday, September 27 at 1 PM; and Tosha Stimage, Visiting Faculty, Fine Arts, Columbus College of Art & Design, will speak on Thursday, November.
+Two Faculty Gallery Talks are also scheduled: Simone Drake, Hazel C. Youngberg Trustees Distinguished Professor and Chair, African American and African Studies at Ohio State, will speak on Thursday, September 27 at 1 PM; and Tosha Stimage, Visiting Faculty, Fine Arts, Columbus College of Art & Design, will speak on Thursday, November.
 15 at 6 PM.
 Both talks are free with gallery admission.

 Portrait of Racquel #1 with Thick Skin, 2016